 Peach Fritters are made with a cakey batter incorporated with peaches and topped off with a peach-flavored glaze.
-It’s another addition to my fruit-filled fritters like my Apple Fritters, Fresh Blueberry Fritters, and Banana Fritters.
+It’s another addition to my fruit-filled fritters.
+If you love peach treats, be sure to check out my Peach Skillet Cake.

 Peach Fritters scream summertime to me but don’t wait until then to make this sweet donut-like treat (with fruit, so you don’t have to feel so guilty eating one of these for breakfast).
 I veered off a little from my other fritters’ recipes by using vanilla yogurt and whipping cream in place of milk.
 I also used the peach juice in place of water for the all-important glaze (don’t leave that out).
 But, they still turned out as tasty and delicious as my original recipes, which was just peachy to me😉!

+Yes!
+You could definitely enjoy these fruity fritters plain.
+Or, simply use confectioners’ sugar and milk (without the peach juice).
 Another option instead of a glaze?
 Sprinkle them with cinnamon sugar when cooled.
-It’s just 1/4 cup granulated sugar and 1 tablespoon cinnamon.
-You could also dust them with confectioners’ sugar.
-Or simply enjoy plain!
+It’s just 1/4 cup granulated sugar and 1 tablespoon of cinnamon.
+You could also dust them with a little bit of confectioners’ sugar.

 - 1 tablespoon granulated sugar